gvwilson/thirdbit/_posts/2010/2010-03-15-80-reduction-in-carbon-no-in-media-coverage.md

 ---
-title: "80% Reducation In Carbon?
+title: "80% Reduction In Carbon?
 No, In Media Coverage"
 date: 2010-03-15 14:23:06
 year: 2010
 ---